Onision: Allegations of abuse, child grooming, and rape

-In 2019, allegations of child grooming and abuse were leveled at Jackson and his spouse, Kai Avaroe, formerly known as Lainey.
+In 2019, allegations of child grooming and abuse were levelled at Jackson and his spouse, Kai Avaroe, formerly known as Lainey.
 Jackson responded by stating that "the grooming stuff is absolute nonsense".
-As aforementioned, Webb was one of several women who alleged Jackson and Avaroe abused her; Webb stated that she and other women were sent texts asking them to "be chained to [the] basement wall for a week with a sign around [their] neck that says 'I'm sorry for lying.'"
+As mentioned before, Webb was one of several women who alleged Jackson and Avaroe abused her; Webb stated that she and other women were sent texts asking them to "be chained to [the] basement wall for a week with a sign around [their] neck that says 'I'm sorry for lying.'"
 When reached by Insider for a comment in response to these allegations, Jackson requested $10,000 for an interview and stated: "I do not want to participate in this circus without compensation, I should be paid to endure to [sic] stupidity of the current state of outrage/online culture."

-In January 2020, Jackson called 9-1-1 on American television journalist Chris Hansen and lawyer Mike Morse in response to them knocking on his door.
+In January 2020, Jackson called 911 on American television journalist Chris Hansen and lawyer Mike Morse in response to them knocking on his door.
 Jackson described Hansen and his crew as "YouTube stalkers".
 At the time, Hansen was collecting stories from Jackson's alleged victims and uploading interviews with them to YouTube; Hansen stated that when knocking on Jackson's door, he was aiming to get Jackson's "side of the story" about the allegations of predatory grooming against him.
 Hansen later served as a producer and consultant on a documentary about Jackson titled Onision: In Real Life.
 It was broadcast on January 4, 2021, during the launch of Discovery+.

-In February 2023, a lawsuit was filed by a woman against Jackson and Avaroe, alleging that "minor females" were "invited to the couple's home with the intent to engage in sexual acts and three-way sexual encounters with the couple, or for additional grooming."
-On March 3, a second suit was levied against Jackson and Avaroe by an ex-partner named Sarah, who alleges they groomed her when she was 14 and that Jackson raped her when she was 18.
+In February 2023, a woman filed a lawsuit against Jackson and Avaroe, alleging that "minor females" were "invited to the couple's home with the intent to engage in sexual acts and three-way sexual encounters with the couple, or for additional grooming."
+On March 3, an ex-partner named Sarah levied a second suit against Jackson and Avaroe which alleges they groomed her when she was 14 and that Jackson raped her when she was 18.